brave/brave-core/components/brave_ads/core/internal/account/confirmations/queue/README.md

 # Confirmation Queue

-Confirmations are added to a queue and processed sequentially.
+Confirmations are added to a queue, processing each item in descending date order.

 Please add to it!